-A progress email and hard copy letter was sent to all stakeholders and individual State managed fishery license holders on 10 June 2019 and 12 June 2019, respectively.
-This informed stakeholders that 3D Oil had delayed the submission of the EP to NOPSEMA to the end of June 2019, to allow stakeholders additional time to provide feedback and the proposed activity schedule change from the period of November to April 2019/2020 to within the period of January to April 2020, or January to April 2021.
+A progress email was sent to all stakeholders and a hard copy letter to commercial fishing license holders on 10 June 2019.
+This informed stakeholders that 3D Oil had delayed the submission of the EP to NOPSEMA to the end of June 2019, to allow stakeholders additional time to provide feedback.
+The progress email/letter also advised stakeholders of the change in activity schedule from the period of November to April 2019/2020 to within the period of January to April 2020, or January to April 2021.